alanmitchell/bmon/docs/source/api-data-access.rst

 - If you use BMON to display a Current Values report that contains the sensor, you can hover your mouse over the Sensor Name to reveal pop-up sensor notes.
   At the bottom of the sensor notes, the Sensor ID will be shown.
-- The ``/api/v1/sensors/`` API call, described next, returns a list of all the sensors in the database.
+- The ``/api/v1/sensors/`` API method, described next, returns a list of all the sensors in the database.
 For each sensor returned, the Sensor ID is shown.

-Here is a sample method call for a BMON site located at ``https://bmon.analysisnorth.com``::
+Here is a sample method call requesting sensor readings from a sensor with an ID of ``kake_temp`` from a BMON site accessed at ``https://bmon.analysisnorth.com``::

     https://bmon.analysisnorth.com/api/v1/readings/kake_temp/?averaging=1D